ForeignPolicyMagazine/Chartbuilder/README.md

-nprapps Chartbuilder fork
+PolitiFact's Chartbuilder fork
 =========================

-This is our fork of Quartz's Chartbuilder project.
-We'll be customizing it beyond the scope of a normal downstream fork.
+This will become PolitiFact's Chartbuilder implmentation, based on NPR's fork of Quartz's Chartbuilder project.

 For the original Chartbuilder README see `Chartbuilder_README.md`.